 Your evidence must be submitted to the electronic portfolio management system used by your teacher preparation program.
 Your submission must conform to the artifact and commentary specifications for each task.
 This section provides instructions for all evidence types as well as a description of supported file types for evidence submission, number of files, response lengths, and other information regarding format specifications.
 Note that your evidence cannot contain hyperlinked content.
 Any web content you wish to include as part of your evidence must be submitted as a document file, which must conform to the file format and response length requirements.
-If you have materials that must be translated into English as per the edTPA Submission Requirements, those translations should be added to the original materials as part of the same file or, if applicable, to the end of the commentary template.
+If you have materials in languages other than English or Spanish, these must be translated into English as per the edTPA Submission Requirements.
+Those translations should be added to the original materials as part of the same file or, if applicable, to the end of the commentary template.
 There is no page limit for required translations into English.